Desigveloper/alx-low_level_programming/0x08-recursion/README.md

 The function continues to recurse until it reaches an empty string or a one-character string, which are both considered palindromes.

+101-wildcmp.c: A function that take two strings(s1, s2) as argument and compares if the are identical.
+Returns 1 if the strings can be considered identical, otherwise return 0. s2 can contain the special character *.